gordonguthrie/TheManual/docs/chapter1/introduction.md

 It is a step-by-step manual explaining in detail the intricacies of the relationship between the Sonic Pi front end and the SuperCollider back end.

 It is not a substitute for [Sonic Pi book](https://www.amazon.co.uk/Code-Music-Sonic-Sam-Aaron/dp/1908256877) or the [SuperCollider book](https://mitpress.mit.edu/9780262232692/the-supercollider-book/).

+### Out of scope - custom FXs

+As we go through the book it will become clear that SuperCollider is used for all things that make sounds in Sonic Pi, synths, samples and effects (FXs).
+This book only covers synths.

 ## Who is this for?